bagaking/esbuild-copy/README.md

 }
 ```

-This package uses `fs.cpSync`, which requires Node.js 16 or newer.
+This package uses `fs.cpSync`, which is why Node.js 16.7 or newer is required.